Southern Nature Art Exhibition 2026

 Mediums

-The artwork(s) entered can be any media: paintings, drawings, sculptures, ceramics, original lino prints, photography, collage, and other mediums.
+The artwork(s) entered can be any media: paintings, drawings, sculptures, ceramics, original lino prints, photography, digital, collage, and other mediums.
 Paintings/drawings or any 2D pieces are required to be framed and hung correctly via D rings and cord.
 AI is NOT allowed.

 Size